-Trade finance is available for the bank clients who have stable turnover and a minimum one year experience of trading the respective goods.
-The client's participation in the financing is of no less than 50% (except for exchange commodity when 10-30% participation is possible).
-Financing can be provided against goods in stock or in transit, as well as the right of claim to the debtor, secured by bank guarantees, insurance policies or documentary letters of credit.
-The minimum amount of a credit line is EUR 1 million, the maximum is EUR 25 million euros; term - up to 12 months (with a possibility of extension).
+Trade finance is available for those bank clients who have stable turnover and a minimum one year’s experience of trading the respective goods.
+Participation of the client in such financing – from 50% to 10% (depending on the good’s type and structure of the deal).
+Financing can be provided against goods in stock or in transit, as well against claim rights, secured by bank guarantees, insurance policies or documentary letters of credit.
+The minimum amount of a credit line is EUR 1 million, the maximum is EUR 25 million euros; term – up to 12 months (with a possibility of extension).

-Financing against warehoused goods in the Baltic countries and Russia
+Financing at warehouses in the Baltic countries and Black sea region

-A trading company purchases goods at its own or a supplier’s expense.
-Upon receipt of the bills of lading, confirming shipment of the goods, and presenting them to the bank, the trading company receives financing in the form of a loan, which must be repaid upon arrival of the goods to the port of destination, upon receipt of payment from the end buyer or, in the event of their further placement in an pre-agreed customs warehouse in the Baltic countries (a consignment warehouse in Russia), immediately prior to the receipt of the goods from the warehouse.
+A trading company purchase goods at its own or a supplier’s expense.
+Upon receipt of the bills of lading, confirming shipment of the goods, and presenting them to the bank, the trading company receives financing in the form of a loan, which must be repaid upon arrival of the goods to the port of destination, upon the receipt of payment from the end buyer or, in case of their further placement in a pre-agreed customs warehouse, terminal or consignment warehouse immediately prior to the receipt of the goods from the warehouse.

-The bank finances a trading company for the time period for which the company has provided a deferred payment to its partner (buyer of the goods).
-Obligations of the buyer must be secured by an insurance policy, a letter of credit or a guarantee acceptable to the bank.
+The bank finances a trading company for the time period for which the company has provided a deferred payment terms to its partner (buyer of the goods).
+Obligations of the buyer in this case must be guaranteed by an insurance policy, a letter of credit or a guarantee acceptable for the bank.